Nipun142/Simon-game/Readme.md

 4. Each level adds one new color to the pattern.

-5. If you click the wrong color, the game ends and shows your score/level.
+5. If you click the wrong color, the game ends

 6. Press any key again to restart.